sourcegraph/src-expose-demo/README.md

 A Makefile is used to make it easy to run the required commands.
 To bring up `src-expose` and Sourcegraph:

 1. Run `make build` to compile `src-expose` and build the Docker image
-1. Run `make src-expose` to serve every sub-directory the `projects` directory as separate Git repositories
+2. Run `make src-expose` to serve every sub-directory under the `projects` directory as separate Git repositories
-1. Run `make sourcegraph` to run the Sourcegraph container**
+3. Run `make sourcegraph` to run the Sourcegraph container
-1. Go to http://localhost:7080/ to initialize Sourcegraph, then add an external service of type **Single Git repositories** for Sourcegraph to communicate with `src-expose`.
+4. Go to http://localhost:7080/ and initialize Sourcegraph

-Use the below JSON for the external service:
+5. Navigate to Admin > External services > Add external service > **Single Git repositories** using the below configuration:

 ```json
 {